Home » PowerShell » PowerShell – How to add newline to string or variable?

 Its all about PowerShell

-In the above PowerShell script to add newline to a variable, we define a variable with string text and added `n to create a new line for variable output.
+In the above PowerShell script to add newline to a variable, we define a variable with string data type and assign the value to it.
+To add a line break, we added `n to create a new line for variable output.

 Cool Tip: Replace text in a string using PowerShell!